Lemdat/GettingAndCleaningData/ReadMe.md

 #### Actions performed on the data
 The training and test set are merged and tidied.
-The variables from the data set reporting means and standard deviations are extracted. (see codebook for details) The average fo this value for each subject and each activity is computed and saved in the file .
+The variables from the data set reporting means and standard deviations are extracted. (see codebook for details) The average fo this value for each subject and each activity is computed and saved in the file tidy_data_set.txt.
-The tidy data set is saved in a csv file with headers.